Blog

 Exemptions from the CTA

-The CTA primarily targets smaller businesses, and excludes public companies and private companies with 20 or more employees and annual revenues exceeding $5 million.
-These larger entities are generally exempt from the CTA’s requirements.
+The CTA targets smaller businesses and excludes larger entities.
+Public companies, as well as private companies with 20 or more employees and annual revenues exceeding $5 million, are generally exempt from the CTA’s requirements.
+This allows larger businesses more flexibility in their operations while focusing the law on smaller, potentially less transparent companies.

-Under the CTA, both domestic and foreign entities are required to report beneficial ownership information.
-This includes:
+Under the CTA, both domestic and foreign entities must report beneficial ownership information.
+These include:

-• Domestic Reporting Companies: Corporations, LLCs, and any entities formed by filing documents with a state’s Secretary of State or equivalent.
+• Domestic Reporting Companies: Corporations, LLCs, and other entities formed by filing documents with a state’s Secretary of State or equivalent.

 • Foreign Reporting Companies: Non-U.S. entities registered to do business in any U.S. state.